Creamy Steak & Pasta Bowl

 Updated on Sat, 19 Apr 2025 00:09:19 GMT

 A hearty bowl of tortellini in a rich cream sauce, topped with cooked steak and parsley.
-Pin it
+Save

 A hearty bowl of tortellini in a rich cream sauce, topped with cooked steak and parsley. | recipesbyhannah.com